tswsl1989/tabbie/README.md

 This version also includes code from other projects:

  - PHPPowerPoint (LGPL v2.1)
- - FPDF (Freeware - "You may use, modify and redistribute this softare as you wish")
+ - FPDF (Freeware - "You may use, modify and redistribute this software as you wish")
  - tFPDF (LGPL) and DejaVu fonts
  - jQuery, jQuery UI and various jQuery plugins/libraries (See files for details)
  - Bootstrap and Simplex theme from bootswatch.com (Both MIT Licensed)